azuline/repertoire/docs/hacking/backend/library.rst

 Library
 =======

-The ``backend.library`` package contains functions and dataclasses that expose a clean and functional interface for working with the data from the database.
+The ``library`` package contains functions and dataclasses that expose a clean and functional interface for working with the data from the database.

 This package is designed functionally--each module corresponds to one data model.
 A dataclass for each data model exists at ``module.T``, and each module